darth-veitcher/kubernetes_notes/chapter1/kops.md

 ## Vagrant

+Use [Vagrant](https://www.vagrantup.com) if you need access to a Linux box \(and don't necessarily want to use a container\).

-Grab vagrant and install locally.
+[Download vagrant](https://www.vagrantup.com/downloads.html) and install locally.
 Create a local working folder and then spin up an ubuntu box.

 ```
 mkdir -p ~/k8s/ubuntu